sagar-ahuja/LoanCalculator/README.md

 # Reports:

 An HTML based Cucumber Report is generated and the link to access it is available in the Console window after the test run.
-Navigate at the bottom of the Console messages to find Cucumber reports link which looks like - https://reports.cucumber.io/reports/<uuid>
+Navigate at the bottom of the Console messages to find Cucumber reports link which looks like this - https://reports.cucumber.io/reports/<uuid>